ReCodink/task-5-pbi-btpns-Muhammad-Raihan/Readme.md

     psql -U recodink
     ```

-    - Create Database with this name:
+    - Create a Database with this name:
     ```bash
     CREATE DATABASE photo_profile_app;
     ```

-    - for checking, you can typing this:
+    - for checking, you can type this:
     ```bash
     \l
     ```

-    - exit psql, you can typing this:
+    - exit psql, you can type this:
     ```bash
     \q
     ```

-    if you use PGAdmin 4 but doesn't know how to create, see this article:
+    if you use PGAdmin 4 but don't know how to create, see this article:
     Create Database with PGAdmin 4: [here](https://www.tutorialsteacher.com/postgresql/create-database)

 4. Create .env, you can see at .env.example

-5. type this command in terminal or command prompt
+5. type this command in the terminal or command prompt
     ```bash
     export GIN_MODE=release
     ```
-6. type this command in terminal for run this app :
+6. type this command in the terminal to run this app :
     ```bash
     go run main.go
     ```

-7. that's it, you can use this feature api in this app:
+7. that's it, you can use this feature API in this app:
     - Auth
     ```bash
     - Register User